How to use Custom Headers

 What are Custom Headers?

-How to add Custom Headers
+How to Add Custom Headers

-Go to the Framer dashboard, select your domain in the sidebar, and navigate to the Headers tab.
+On the Framer dashboard, select your domain in the sidebar, and navigate to the Headers tab.

 2. Define the path where the header should apply (e.g., /, /blog/*, /login)